The Blue Planet

 Centrifugal Exhibition Space

-By separating exhibits into separate wings, the
+By separating the different exhibits into

-The Creatures of the Sea at the Center of Attention
+Nature at the Center of Attention

 Our idea was to try and tell the story of what is inside from the outside and to play with water in shaping the building.
 So the image of a whirlpool was about trying to suck people into the building.
 Down into the water.
 Down into the element of the fish./ Kim Herforth Nielsen, 3XN